-You’ll definitely want to check out all of my gluten-free bread recipes!
+If you like this, you’ll definitely want to check out all of my gluten-free bread recipes!

 Which gluten-free flours should I use?

-This combination balances the starches and the whole grain flours to make a bread that is both light and fluffy without being a pure white bread, since we get the added fiber and nutrients of the whole-grain flours.
+This combination balances the starches and the whole-grain flours to make a bread that is both light and fluffy without being a pure white bread, since we get the added fiber and nutrients of the whole-grain flours.

 If you would like to use a mix, I recommend using my homemade gluten-free bread flour blend.
 If you prefer a store-bought blend, I like this multi-flour blend from Vitacost.
 This blend uses very similar ingredients to the ones this recipe calls for, with no additives or gums.